Table of Contents

 - Diagnostic imaging tools used like MRI, CT or angiogram.

-- Anaesthesia and operation theatre charges
+- Anesthesia and operation theatre charges

 - Surgical procedure and hospital stay